UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Satellite internet works almost anywhere but is slower, while 5G and fixed wireless offer faster speeds but require proximity to towers or a clear line of sight.

-Rural internet jargon can feel a bit overwhelming if you are used to just plugging a router into a wall in the city.
-To help you make the best choice, here is a detailed breakdown of the primary technologies powering modern rural homes.
+Rural internet jargon can feel a bit overwhelming if you are used to simply plugging a router into a wall in the city.
+To help you make the most informed and practical choice, here is a detailed breakdown of the primary technologies powering modern rural homes.

-Fixed Wireless is a more dedicated point-to-point connection.
-A local internet service provider (ISP) mounts an external receiver on the peak of your roof that points directly at their transmitting tower.
-Because it requires a strict, unobstructed line of sight, fixed wireless is highly dependent on your local terrain.
-A large hill or a new building going up next door can interrupt your service.
-However, when the line of sight is clear, the low latency and steady speeds rival standard city broadband.
+Fixed Wireless is a dedicated point-to-point connection where a local internet service provider mounts an external receiver on your roof that points directly at their transmitting tower.
+While it absolutely requires a strict, unobstructed line of sight, fixed wireless is highly stable and frequently rivals standard city broadband speeds.

 Learn more about 5G Home Internet vs. Satellite Internet

-How to Choose the Right Rural Internet for Your Home
+How to Choose the Best Rural Internet for Your Home

 Illustration shows rural internet checklist: availability, data needs, and low latency.